 Turning Israel from a Jewish State into a theocracy with 12% to 15% of its electorate residents/citizens of other countries ???
 And a debilitated supreme Court?
 I wonder how many March 17th voters would have thought those changes were on the table?

 Getting to 61 seats with the paper contracts is one thing.
 That work is done in secret.
 Holding it together in public under these circumstances -- forming a working government -- will be more difficult.

 If things go bust today or tomorrow, what will be the follow up?
 A 61-seat government would be intrinsically unstable.
 Kulanu has already said that they will not participate in such a coalition.
 So either the current Likud coalition finds additional strength or it seems forced that this round of government-forming will fall short.

-If all else fails there would be a snap election.
-Considering how Netanyahu screwed around during the campaign and then after the March 17th election, results might be expected to come out substantially differently.
+And if that fails there would be a snap election.
+Considering how Netanyahu screwed around during the campaign and then after the March 17th election, results might be expected to come out differently.

 Do Israelis want their Supreme Court weakened and non-resident foreigners voting in their elections?